+These regulations require developers to assess and report the environmental impacts of their development projects, ensuring that decisions are made with a full understanding of their potential consequences.
+Environmental Impact Assessments (EIA) are required for all our developments, and we submit the necessary Environmental Statement (ES), which details the likely environmental effects and measures to avoid, reduce and remedy these, with our planning applications.
+We comply with data protection legislation to ensure the protection and lawful processing of personal data.
+For more information on this please see our Privacy Policy.
 Besides these key regulations, we also comply with general UK regulations applicable to private limited companies such as corporation tax, annual accounts and reports, and employment laws.
-Furthermore, Yoo Capital as a financial services company is regulated by the Financial Conduct Authority (FCA), meaning we also comply with all relevant FCA regulations, such as the antigreenwashing rule.
-We are aware of emerging ESG legislation and are actively aligning to this, even if we do not yet fall under it or it is not mandatory in the UK.
+Furthermore, Yoo Capital as a financial services company is regulated by the Financial Conduct Authority (FCA), meaning we also comply with all relevant FCA regulations, such as the anti-greenwashing rule.
+We are aware of emerging ESG legislation and are actively aligning to this, even if we do not vet fall under it or it is not mandatory in the UK.
 This positions us at the forefront of our sector and allows us to futureproof ourselves against legislation coming down the line.
 Yoo Capital also sees the value creation behind many of the regulations and therefore is committed to aligning as early as possible.

-Further to the above, ESG regulations such as the UK Sustainability Disclosure Standards (SDS), CSRD, EU taxonomy for sustainable activities (EU Taxonomy), Energy Savings Opportunity Scheme (ESOS) and Sustainable Finance Disclosure Regulation (SFDR), do not apply to us as a business since we are exclusively UK-based and fall below the employee headcount or turnover thresholds.
+Further to the above, ESG regulations such as the UK Sustainability Disclosure Standards (SDS) 4, CSRD, EU taxonomy for sustainable activities (EU Taxonomy), Energy Savings Opportunity Scheme (ESOS) and Sustainable Finance Disclosure Regulation (SFDR), do not apply to us as a business since we are exclusively UK-based and fall below the employee headcount or turnover thresholds.
 Examples where we have already acted include identifying material climate change risks and opportunities in line with TCFD (refer to pg.
-33 for more information) and conducting a double materiality assessment with corresponding KPIs in line with the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS).
+33 for more information) and conducting a double materiality assessment with corresponding KPIs in line with the progress using the following KPIs:

+Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards (ESRS).
 This approach assesses, identifies, and prioritises impacts, risks, and opportunities in a systematic way that also recognises stakeholder consultation as a key part of the process (refer to page 7 for further information).